w3c/window-management/EXPLAINER.md

-environments, but web application developers are limited by existing APIs, like [`Screen`](https://drafts.csswg.org/cssom-view/#the-screen-interface) and [`Window`](https://drafts.csswg.org/cssom-view/#extensions-to-the-window-interface), which were generally designed around the use of a single screen.
+environments, but web application developers are limited by existing APIs, like [`Screen`](https://drafts.csswg.org/cssom-view/#the-screen-interface) and [`Window`](https://drafts.csswg.org/cssom-view/#extensions-to-the-window-interface), which were generally designed around the use of a single screen:

-TODO: Link to specs, or flesh out existing limitations in more detail elsewhere?
 * `Element.requestFullscreen()` only supports fullscreen on the current screen
 * `Window.open()` and `moveTo()/moveBy()` generally clamp to the current screen
 * `Window.screen` only provides information about the Window's current screen